rfo909/CFT/doc/Reference.md

 to type check any value, such as return value from a function.

 ```
-a=add(1,2) as int
+a=3 as int
 ```

-What happens here, however, is *not* that the function result is type checked before being assigned, but instead that the assignment is an expression, which returns the assigned value, which is then type checked.
+What happens here, however, is *not* that the value (3) is type checked before being assigned, but instead that the assignment is an expression, which returns the assigned value, which is then type checked.
 The outcome is the same in this case, but this distinction may cause troubles.